 An antifungal nasal spray is prescribed for topical treatment of infections in the nasal passages and sinuses.
 Fungal infections can lead to chronic sinusitis with nasal congestion, runny nose, and difficulty breathing.
 Individuals with compromised immune systems are more susceptible to fungal infections that can progress to a serious condition.
 Those who have had to live in environments with mold sometimes develop biotoxin illness, which can require multiple treatment methods to eradicate including topical antifungal therapy.

 While multiple types of fungi are always present in the nasal passages, it’s when some of these cause allergic reactions that problems develop.
 An allergic reaction to a fungus can cause inflammation of the nasal passages and sinuses.
-While many cases of fungal rhinosinusitis are benign it can be an uncomfortable condition to live with.
-An antifungal nasal spray may help relieve the inflammation that is causing symptoms.
+An antifungal nasal spray can help relieve the inflammation that is causing symptoms.

 Fungal Rhino sinusitis in Immunocompromised Individuals